Before you decide on using a document to support your research paper, it’s best to take a critical look at the information it contains.

 It came up on the first page of results when I searched the database.

 Be careful.
-Many databases put their results in order by date.
-What comes up first are the most recent articles.
+Many databases put their results in order by date, which means the first articles are often not the best, but the most recent.
 They may not be the ones that are best for your research.